 Mr. Levine frequently writes and speaks on a host of legal issues.
 He is the co-author of “California Online Privacy Laws: The Battle for Personal Data,” Competition – The Journal of the Antitrust, UCL and Privacy Section of the State Bar of California (2016).
 He served as a member of the National Association of Public Pension Attorneys’ Morrison Working Group and was one of the drafters of Living in a Post-Morrison World: How to Protect Your Assets Against Securities Fraud, NAPPA (2012).
 He is also the author of “E-Mail and Voice Mail Discovery Issues,” Glasser LegalWorks (1998), “Discovery Techniques in Commercial Litigation and Recent Developments In the Rules of Discovery,” American Trial Lawyers Association (1991), and the co-author of “The Business Judgment Rule and Derivative Actions,” Practicing Law Institute (1989).

 Mr. Levine has lectured on arbitration agreements, securities litigation under the Private Securities Litigation Reform Act of 1995, consumer fraud and predatory lending litigation, and computer discovery and electronic data retention risk control.
-He has presented programs on data security for law firms (June 2019) and data privacy in the US and EU (September 2018) at the California Lawyers Association annual meeting, on trial strategy (October 2016) and arbitration agreements (November 2015) at the Alameda County Bar Association, and was the featured speaker addressing Successful Direct Examination of Expert Witnesses at the Bridgeport 2011 Conference on Working With and Deposing Experts (March 2011), and Evaluating the Impact of the LIBOR Scandal at the West LegalEdCenter (August 2012).
+He has presented programs on data security for law firms (June 2019) and data privacy in the US and EU (September 2018) at the California Lawyers Association annual meetings, on trial strategy (October 2016) and arbitration agreements (November 2015) at the Alameda County Bar Association, and was the featured speaker addressing Successful Direct Examination of Expert Witnesses at the Bridgeport 2011 Conference on Working With and Deposing Experts (March 2011), and Evaluating the Impact of the LIBOR Scandal at the West LegalEdCenter (August 2012).

 Mr. Levine lives with his family in Piedmont, California, where he is an active member of the community.
 He currently serves as the Chair of the Piedmont Planning Commission and as an appointed member of the Piedmont Unified School District’s Facilities Steering Committee and the H1 Facilities Bond Citizens’ Oversight Committee.
 Over the past decade, he also has served on the Piedmont City Council, Park Commission, Civil Service Commission and the Piedmont Environmental Task Force.